Skip to main content

 3 Ways to Express Gratitude

 Whether or not you have a grateful disposition, the good news is that it is possible to cultivate gratitude intentionally.
-You can choose one of the following three methods to express gratitude, but most beginners start with a gratitude list at it is a simple yet effective strategy.
+You can choose one of the following three methods to express gratitude, but most beginners start with a gratitude list as it is a simple yet effective strategy.

 Gratitude lists

-• It is OK to repeat blessings, but make sure you elaborate on them and give specific details on how they have impacted your life or the life of your loved one and, if possible, how your life would be different if that particular thing hadn’t happened.
+• It is OK to repeat blessings but make sure you elaborate on them and give specific details on how they have impacted your life or the life of your loved one and, if possible, how your life would be different if that particular thing hadn’t happened.

 • Instead of using a journal or a diary, you can write three things you are grateful about once or twice a week on strips of paper and put them in a gratitude jar.
 Take a few notes out of the jar on your low days for a quick boost to your mood.